msr-quarc/Liquid/GettingStarted.md

 Visual Studio 2015 Community Edition is free for individuals and for academic use.
 It is available at https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx.

-While Visual Studio is not required to run the LIQ𝑈𝑖|⟩ samples, it is necessary if you want to write your own algorithms.
+While Visual Studio is not required to run the LIQ𝑈𝑖|⟩ samples, it is necessary if you want to write your own algorithms or run scripts.

+Installation steps:
+1. Make sure you select F# as one of the programming languages to install (everything else may be unchecked if desired).
+2. After the installation, follow the steps below to download LIQ𝑈𝑖|⟩ into c:\Liquid
+3. Open the "solution file" at: C:\Liquid\source\Liquid.sln
+4. After you choose your preferences (a few clicks) you'll see the "Solution Explorer" window on the right side.
+The Liquid project will show up as "unavailable".
+This is because F# is actually installed on demand.
+Right click on the project and one of the options will be to install F#.
+5. After F# installs, Select "DEBUG -> Start Without Debugging" from the menu bar.
+This will re-build the app and then run a small Shor example (just to test that everything is working).

 ### .NET 4.6